-Karen Orsborn is the Chief Executive of the Mental Health and Wellbeing Commission.
-During 2020, Karen led the establishment of the permanent Commission as Head of Secretariat for the Initial Mental Health and Wellbeing Commission.
+Karen is the Chief Executive of Te Hiringa Mahara.
+During 2020, Karen led the establishment of Te Hiringa Mahara as Head of Secretariat for the Initial Mental Health and Wellbeing Commission.

-Karen is a Fellow of the Australasian College of Health Services Management (ACHSM) and the current President of ACHSM-Aotearoa.
+Karen is a Fellow of the Australasian College of Health Services Management (ACHSM) and a former President of ACHSM-Aotearoa.

-Karen holds a Master of Business Studies (Management), and completed the Advanced Management and Leadership programme at Oxford University.
+Karen holds a Master of Business Studies (Management) and has completed the Advanced Management and Leadership programme at Oxford University.
 She is a Registered Nurse.

 Maraea is Te Hiringa Mahara Director Māori, the role that partners with the Chief Executive and Leadership team to provide strategic and operational advice and direction that reflects the commitment of Te Hiringa Mahara to being grounded in Te Tiriti o Waitangi (Te Tiriti).

 She leads the design and development of a Te Tiriti framework and implementation plan, building on Te Tiriti Position Statement to drive and inform all the functions of Te Hiringa Mahara.
 Authentic Te Tiriti partnerships with iwi, engaging effectively with Māori, increasing the capability of Te Hiringa Mahara and reviewing policies and procedures from a Te Tiriti lens are a key focus and driver of her work at Te Hiringa Mahara.
 Maraea has a grounded understanding working with (and as a member of) whānau, hapū, iwi and Māori communities.
 Māori provider knowledge and experiences, past roles at programme, policy, and senior management levels in the Ministry of Health, DHBs, ACC and other sectors including education, justice, and defence, complement her role in Te Hiringa Mahara.